mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 In the previous example Ch was able to draw on his home knowledge of games and game culture.
 This section widens focus to also examine the intersection of GDP and of non-gaming experiences.

-As we explored in previous chapters, the ability to incorporate the following elements into created games allows for personal expression in a way that can be engaging and sustain motivation [papert, roque, kafai etc].
+As we explored in the introduction and literature review, the ability to incorporate the following elements into created games and playful digital designs allows for personal expression in a way that can be engaging and sustain motivation [papert, roque, kafai etc];

 - design graphics
 - audio assets
 - narrative elements
+- physical computing

 <!-- Recap from Lit Review / Intro -->

 However these processes can expose and deepen key tensions identified in the _design chapter_ and in the literature review.
 Namely;

+- time on asset design can detract from systemic and learning code concepts and syntax.
 - incorporating familiar or personally meaningful elements can involve challenges including that of unrealistic expectations based on previous game playing experiences
-- time on asset design can detract from systemic and learning code concepts and syntax.
+- tension of a walled garden approach vs responding to freer design choices
 - list others, draw on Roque, Kafai and Papert

 This particularly salient to game making in a community context.
 As per work on Kafai and Roque who observe the following features of personal expression in a community game making setting.